Skip to main content

 Your Rights While Processing

-Working in Mexico While Awaiting Visa
+Working in Mexico While Awaiting Your Card

-Depending on your visa category, you may have the right to work while your application is in process.
+Depending on your visa category, you may have the right to work while your card is being finalised.
 Temporary Resident Visa holders, for instance, might have work rights.
-It's required to verify your specific visa conditions regarding employment.
-Unauthorized work can negatively impact your application. - Check with INM for specific work rights
+It's important to verify your specific visa conditions regarding employment, as unauthorized work can negatively impact your application.

-- Consult the Temporary Resident Work visa page for more details
+• Consult the Temporary Resident Work visa page for more details

-- Ensure your employer understands your visa status
+• Ensure your employer understands your visa status

 Travel Restrictions During Processing

-Traveling outside Mexico while your visa application is pending can be complicated.
-Leaving the country might affect the processing of your application. > Caution: Traveling without proper authorization from INM may result in your application being considered abandoned.
-Always verify travel permissions with INM before planning a trip. - Consult INM for travel endorsements
+Caution: Traveling without proper authorization from INM may result in your application being considered abandoned.
+Always verify travel permissions with INM before planning a trip.

 If It Is Taking Longer Than Expected

-#If your Mexican visa application is taking longer than expected, several channels are available to address the delay.
+If your Mexican visa application is taking longer than expected, several channels are available to address the delay.
 The National Immigration Institute (INM) manages these processes within Mexico, and it's important to know the steps you can take to escalate your situation.

 Contacting Mexican Immigration Authorities